Porosity and Permeability

 - Permeability is a characteristic that allows the oil and gas to flow through the rock.

 Porosity of a rock is a measure of its ability to hold a fluid.
 Mathematically, porosity is the open space in a rock divided by the total rock volume (solid + space or holes).
 Porosity is normally expressed as a pecentage of the total rock which is taken up by pore space.
 For example, a sandstone may have 8% porosity.
-This means 92 percent is solid rock and 8 percent is open space containing oil, gas, or water.
+This means 92 percent is solid rock, and 8 percent is open space containing oil, gas, or water.
 Eight percent is about the minimum porosity that is required to make a decent oil well, though many poorer (and often non-economic) wells are completed with less porosity.
+And, as stated above, oil and gas from shale formations has changed the picture in the 21st century.

 Even though sandstone is hard, and appears very solid, it is really very much like a sponge (a very hard, incompressible sponge).
 Between the grains of sand, enough space exists to trap fluids like oil or natural gas!
 The holes in sandstone are called porosity (from the word “porous”).

 Here is a very thin slice (thinner than a human hair) of actual sandstone as seen through a microscope.
 The larger brown and yellow pieces are grains of “quartz,” an extremely common mineral.
-Between the grains, you can see the porosity in the rock.
+Between the grains, you can see the porosity (shown as black) in the rock.

 If you take a piece of sandstone and pour water on it, you will see the water is absorbed right into the rock.
 The water is soaked into the porosity.